nataliaberrios/tsunami-wave-focusing/README.md

 The MacCormack stepper is JIT-compiled with Numba (parallel=True), reducing runtime for simple case simulations with large grids and for the Mavericks simulation (700x275 grid, 4000 second simulation).
+Given that ncol > nrows in the Mavericks simulation, which is the most computationally expensive case, it makes the most sense to parallelize the parts of the code that loops over i.
 Note that sometimes the wave height in the Mavericks simulation appear to blowup, but this seems to only happen if the kernel was not restarted before running the notebook from top to bottom.

 ## Data